princebansal7/Web-Development-Concepts/react-js/03.react-counter-app/README.md

 ## Counter App

+- Check files: `App.jsx` and `main.jsx`
+- We start components with Capital alphabets (standard convention)

  1. Whenever we need any js variable or expression in react component, wrap it in {}, it renders an dynamic variable